 Day 7 – Lucerne

 We return to Lucerne today, this time for some independent sightseeing.
 Set in an impressive location, overlooking the surrounding landscape with Mounts Pilatus and Rigi visible on the horizon.
 Lucerne's famous landmark is the Kapellbrücke (Chapel) Bridge, separating Lucerne's Old and New Town.
 The oldest wooden bridge in Europe, built in the 14th century, was constructed to help protect the city of Lucerne against attacks.
 Inside, a series of paintings from the 17th century display the city's history.
 With its ornate churches, cobbled streets, chapel bridge, and charming old town, Lucerne offers traditional culture as well as a plethora of cozy cafés.
 Back at our hotel this evening we enjoy a farewell meal together.
-Overnight Kriens.
+Overnight Alpnachstad.
 (B, D)

 Day 8 – To Strasbourg